MAECProject/python-maec/README.md

 ## Installation

+The `maec` package depends on the following Python libraries:
+* `lxml` >= 3.1.x
+* `python-cybox`
+* `setuptools` (only if installing using setup.py)

-The `maec` package depends on the `lxml` XML parsing library and the `python-cybox` library, which can be found at https://github.com/CybOXProject/python-cybox.
+For Windows installers of the above libraries, we recommend looking here: http://www.lfd.uci.edu/~gohlke/pythonlibs. python-cybox can be found at https://github.com/CybOXProject/python-cybox.

 To build `lxml` on Ubuntu, you will need the following packages from the Ubuntu package repository: